-N. PART-TIME WORK ADVISEMENT POLICY AND PROCEDURES
+M. PART-TIME WORK ADVISEMENT POLICY

 - Students are advised that the program does not restrict or have a specific policy on outside job-related work activities with industry.
-Advisement will be given to those individuals whose job-related activities affect school work, i.e. sleeping in class, grades declining, etc. - Students are not allowed to perform examinations for competency during part-time employment or receive CT competencies for ARRT certification during student clinical training.
+Advisement will be given to those individuals whose job-related activities affect schoolwork, i.e., sleeping in class, grades declining, etc. - Students are not allowed to perform examinations for competency during part-time employment or receive CT competencies for ARRT certification during student clinical training.
 Clocking-out to perform clinical competencies will not be allowed. - 3.
 Students are advised that the Radiologic Technology Program and its Advisory Committee members strongly discourage students from working as a technologist until their second year of training.
 (The Radiologic Technology Program and its advisory committee members do not recommend or approve of students being technologists before they have completed all competencies and academic curriculum of semesters I, & II,) This recommendation promotes excellence in education and enhances quality and safety of patient care as well as the protection of the radiography student.
 Clinical Education Settings have agreed to not hire students in a technologist capacity until the later part of the second semester. - 4.
-Students are not allowed to work as an employee during school hours. (example: Clock in for pay during scheduled school hours or signing for the day to work while students are doing clinicals.) - 5.
+Students are not allowed to work as an employee during school hours.
+(Example: Clock in for pay during scheduled school hours or signing for the day to work while students are doing clinicals.) - 5.
 Students are not allowed to volunteer during their own time or non-scheduled school hours for clinical experience, as they will not be covered under medical liability insurance and may be deemed as discrimination of other students unable to have the same opportunity. - 6.
 Students are advised that the Radiologic Technology Program and administration do not recommend or endorse currently enrolled students being employed by a medical facility as unsupervised technologists, after school training hours, evenings, nights, weekends, or holidays, and/or being unsupervised imaging technologists; wherefore students would have the responsibility of injecting contrast media into trauma patients.
-Cameron University therefore, is not medically, physically, or legally liable for any action that the student may do willfully in part or whole; nor due to negligent action or behavior done willfully in part or whole, while employed by a medical facility, after school training hours, evenings, nights, weekends, or holidays.
+Cameron University, therefore, is not medically, physically, or legally liable for any action that the student may do willfully in part or whole; nor due to negligent action or behavior done willfully in part or whole, while employed by a medical facility, after school training hours, evenings, nights, weekends, or holidays.
 (This recommendation promotes excellence in education and enhances quality and safety of patient care as well as the protection of the Radiologic Technology student.)

-O. INCLEMENT WEATHER SCHOOL POLICY
+N. INCLEMENT WEATHER POLICY

 It is the policy of Cameron University that classes will meet as scheduled.
 Inclement weather conditions may occasionally create problems for all students.
-The potential inability to attend class as a result of poor travel conditions should be discussed between faculty and students before a problem arises.
+The potential inability to attend class because of poor travel conditions should be discussed between faculty and students before a problem arises.
 Faculty should outline their policies and expectations, and students should determine whether they can accept the conditions.
 Any issues should be resolved at the outset of a cause.
-Should inclement weather conditions or other circumstances dictate closing of the university, a delay in start time or event cancellations, announcements will be made through the following media: On the occasion that GPTC cancels classes, due to inclement weather conditions, but CU does not, class will not meet at Great Plains Technology Center and clinical training will be canceled at all hospitals/clinics.
-In all instances of inclement weather and or hazardous travel, please use your best judgment concerning your own personal safety before coming to the university classes.
+Should inclement weather conditions or other circumstances dictate closing of the university, a delay in start time or event cancellations, announcements will be made through the following media:

-- KCCU Radio (Lawton-Ft.
-Sill 89.3 & 102.9, Wichita Falls 88.7, Ardmore 90.3, Altus 90.1, Duncan -89.3, Weatherford-Clinton-Elk City 89.1, Chickasha 100.1)
+- o KCCU Radio (Lawton-Ft.
+Sill 89.3 & 102.9, Altus 90.1, Duncan -89.3, Chickasha 100.1)

-- KSW0 (Channel 7, Lawton)
+- o KSWO (Channel 7, Lawton)

-- KFDX (Channel 3, Wichita Falls)
+- o KFDX (Channel 3, Wichita Falls)

-- KAUZ (Channel 6, Wichita Falls)
+- o KAUZ (Channel 6, Wichita Falls)

-- KFOR (Channel 4, OKC)

-- KWTV (Channel 9, OKC)

-- KOCO (Channel 5, OKC)

-- Cameron University home page
+- o Cameron University home page

-- An email to all Faculty and Staff
+- o An email to all Faculty and Staff

-- An email to all students (email will be sent to students' Cameron University email account)
+- o An email to all students (email will be sent to students' Cameron University email account)

-- Message to telephone and email contacts listed for each individual in AggieAccess through the University's Emergency Communication System.
+- o Message to telephone and email contacts listed for everyone in AggieAccess through the CU Emergency Communication System.

-- GPTC School Reach messages to phone.
+- o GPTC School Reach messages to student phone numbers on file.